newtextdoc1111/ComfyUI-Autocomplete-Plus/README.md

 ### Autocomplete

 ### Related Tags
-- When the UI is pinned, some keys other than specific ones may be entered into the text area during keyboard input.
+- Cannot retrieve the correct tag when clicking on a dynamic prompt like `from {above|below|side}`.
+This is because the exact tag is not determined until the wildcard processor is executed.

 ## Credits